schependom/DTU_deep-learning-project/README.md

   └─ Puzzle 4: [Example 10]
 ```

-In sudoku (one example per puzzle), this looks like:
+In Sudoku (one example per puzzle), this looks like:

 ```
 Group 0: